billgeorgop93/pet-adoption/README.md

 ## Hello there.
-After a long break from coding I was watching some courses about Wordpress and came up with an incredible tutor on udemy.
+After a long break from coding I was watching some courses online and came up with an incredible tutor on udemy.

 His name is Brad Schiff and the course-bootcamp he created some months ago,it boosted my confidence again to write some code.